 Parks and Trails

-Two major parks in Plano offer great opportunities to connect with the outdoors. is 800 acres and has 3.5 miles of concrete trails and five miles of soft trails along Rowlett Creek.
-Oak Point Park and Nature Preserve is a 200-acre park with hike and bike trails, a two-mile walking trail and stunning views of the prairie and forest.
-And now, due to a partnership between the City of Plano, Toyota, American Park Network and Time Warner Cable, Arbor Hills Nature Preserve free Wi-Fi is available at City parks and recreation centers!
+Two major parks in Plano offer great opportunities to connect with the outdoors.
+Oak Point Park and Nature Preserve is 800 acres and has 3.5 miles of concrete trails and five miles of soft trails along Rowlett Creek.
+Arbor Hills Nature Preserve is a 200-acre park with hike and bike trails, a two-mile walking trail and stunning views of the prairie and forest.
+And now, due to a partnership between the City of Plano, Toyota, American Park Network and Time Warner Cable, free Wi-Fi is available at City parks and recreation centers!
 Man’s best friend needs to get out and about as well, so bring your furry companion and check out the dog park at Jack Carter Park or Windhaven Meadows.
 You can view a complete list of City of Plano parks here.

 Golf and Zip-lining